delhoume/flashfile/README.md

 # application to FlashInvaders lists

-This format allows for very concise description of mosaics flashed in the world, because of the possibility to describe missing items from an otherwise complete location and series of contiguous order, with also the implicit mode saving lots of space.
+This format allows for very concise description of mosaics flashed in the world,

 The compression ratio is vey high compared to a "flat" list of every item

 Paris is under constant *invasion* and the total number of referenced mosaics increases very often so the use of single PA token is not recommended at all.

-As the mosaics are in the street and are often destroyed or not flashable, these *all* token should be used with caution.

-Invader usually proceeds in "waves", when various (sometimes large) amounts of mosaics a re added to an already invaded location, this makes location only tokens not suitable for these.

 It happens that LIL (Lille) is the only invaded location in the world to have its order number start at 0 instead of 1.
 An application will need to take care of this to resolve correctly LIL as LIL_00,05

 - Order format is specific to Invader , order numbers < 10 have a  leading "0", as in NOO_01

-- FlashFiles describe a list with no linked date, it is up to the application using it to manage the date references as well the meaning for "all but" wrt the number of mosaïcs

 - It is possible to encode any value in the comments but it is left to the application to interpret them.
 It may be part of a future version of this specification to define a standard for values in comments, in the form of
 ```